leotaozeng/vue-forum/README.md

 ## Documentations:
 1. <a href="https://firebase.google.com/docs/web/setup?authuser=0">Add Firebase to your JavaScript Project</a>
-2. <a href="https://firebase.google.com/docs/auth/web/password-auth">Authenticate with Firebase using Password-Based Accounts using Javascript</a>
+2. <a href="https://firebase.google.com/docs/database/web/start">Installation & Setup in JavaScript</a>
 3. <a href="https://firebase.google.com/docs/database/">Firebase Realtime Database</a>
-4. <a href="https://firebase.google.com/docs/database/web/start">Installation & Setup in JavaScript</a>
+4. <a href="https://firebase.google.com/docs/auth/web/password-auth">Authenticate with Firebase using Password-Based Accounts using Javascript</a>
 5. <a href="https://firebase.google.com/docs/auth/web/google-signin">Authenticate Using Google Sign-In with JavaScript</a>
-6. <a href="https://vuex.vuejs.org/">What is Vuex?</a>

 ## Notes:
 ### Application Structure: